top of page

 The Mystery of the Body and Blood of Jesus Christ

-Through baptism we are regenerated to the divine life of grace and become the children o God.
+Through baptism we are regenerated to the divine life of grace and become the children of God.
 Through chrismation we mystically participate in the descent of the holy Spirit, who seals (confirms) us in the divine lite of God's children and enriches us with His abundant gifts.
 However, it is through the Holy Eucharist that we become intimately united to our Lord and Savior Jesus Christ, who becomes our spiritual nourishment, leading us into life everlasting.

 In Greek, the word - eucharist means thanksgiving, since at the Last Supper, before changing bread and wine into His Body and Blood, our Lord "gave thanks" (Mt.
 26:27).
 Therefore the central part of the Holy Liturgy is the Prayer of Thanksgiving (in Greek - Eucharistia), in which the celebrant thanks Almighty God for all His benefits, especially for the gift of redemption.
 In the biblical sense, then, thanksgiving (eucharist) is blessing God for His manifold gifts bestowed on us.

-Mysteries of Initiation (Baptism, Chrismation & Eucharist): Must be a registered, active, supporting member of the Parish Family.
+Must be a registered, active, supporting member of the Parish Family.
 Pre-Baptism instructions are required.
 Contact the office to make an appointment with Father Miron.
+330-372-1875

 The Holy Mystery of Baptism